defuse/ictm/README.md

 **Help security auditors discover vulnerabilities and rate their severity.**

-The security invariants tell the security auditors what their attack goals are, i.e. any security vulnerability they find should be a violation of a security invariant.
+The security invariants tell the security auditors what their attack targets are, i.e. any security vulnerability they find should be a violation of a security invariant.
 The invariants' preconditions tell them what they can assume as a valid starting point for an attack.
 The severity of a vulnerability can be